Karl-Martin Rammo

 Karl-Martin Rammo (born 6 June 1989) is an Estonian sailor, born in Tallinn.
 He competed at the 2012 Summer Olympics in the Men's Laser class.
+He was the world champion in the Zoom 8 class in 2002.
+After the 2024 Summer Olympics, he retired from professional sports sailing.

 At the 2016 Summer Olympics in Rio de Janeiro he competed in the Men's Laser class.
 He was the flagbearer for Estonia during the Parade of Nations.